OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 ### Data Preprocessing

 The annotated data was pre-processed to make it ready for the model development step.
 The pre-processing involved removing stopwords, punctuations, URLs, emojis, and other irrelevant information.
 This step is fundamental in any ML pipeline based on textual data, as it helps the AI algorithm to focus on the most relevant information, thus improving its accuracy (in our case, in detecting hate speech).
+However, some of the steps listed above are not required if the models to be used to implement hate speech detection are are Transformers or Langage Models' based.

 The data pre-processing team was led by Mohamed Khandil and composed of Lamia Sekkai and Hemanth Sai.